Scuttlebuns/spotify_db/README.md

 - **Normalization**: All tables are normalized to 3NF to reduce redundancy and ensure consistency.
 - **Implementation**: SQL scripts create all tables and relationships in MySQL.

-Deliverables:
-- A clear E/R diagram
-- SQL schema as code blocks or appendix
-- A 1–2 page written explanation of design and normalization decisions

 ---

 ### 3. Data Exploration and Insights

-We wrote and executed 10–15 SQL queries that demonstrate the usefulness of the system.
+I wrote and executed 10–15 SQL queries that demonstrate the usefulness of the system.
 These include:
 - Joins between artist and track datasets
 - Aggregations (e.g., averages, totals)
 - Subqueries for filtering and comparisons